Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/1-data-exchange/readme.md

 * This space contains additional documentation and technical specifications for our published standards; see the additional articles in the left sidebar.
-* Ed-Fi data exchange standards are aligned with the reference standards published in the [Ed-Fi Data Standard](/reference/data-exchange/data-standard/) space.
+* Ed-Fi data exchange standards are aligned with the reference standards published in the [Ed-Fi Data Standard](/reference/data-exchange/data-standards.md).
 In particular, the [Ed-Fi Unifying Data Model](./udm/readme.md) is a helpful reference to understand the contents and structure of the data exchanges we support.
 * The [Ed-Fi RFC Specifications](./rfc/readme.md) contains work-in-progress